Scholar. Teacher. Advocate.

 Dr. Coady has extensive experience preparing educators for multilingual learners in the United States and abroad and serves on local, state, and national boards.
 She has been the recipient of federal and private research grants, awards for community-engaged research and student advising, and fellowships with the Fulbright Commission.
 She has consulted with the US Department of Justice and the Office for Civil Rights on matters related to language education.

-Images: Speakers at the NCSU Multilingual Perspectives Speaker Series
+Images: NCSU Multilingual Perspectives Speaker Series

-2023 (Dr. Kathy Escamilla with Dr. Rosa Castro Fienberg) and 2024 (Dr. Ofelia García)
+2023 Dr. Kathy Escamilla with Dr. Rosa Castro Feinberg (1939-2026)

 Four people standing together in front of a whiteboard at a conference, smiling for the photo.
 The whiteboard has handwritten notes and illustrations about rural education research, with the conference title and date visible.